-Teaching, Technical Support, Convenings
+Teaching, Technical Support, and Exchanges

 The Sexual Violence Program engages Berkeley graduate students in its work.
 The program offers seminar and directed study courses open to law, public health, and other graduate students.

 Program Director Kim Thuy Seelinger also periodically works with Berkeley Law’s International Human Rights Law Clinic, supervising law students in their desk research and teaching them how to conduct human rights fieldwork.

 Seelinger also serves as supervising attorney to Berkeley Law’s International Human Rights Workshop, which involves first-year and LLM students in research support for our African partners.

 The Sexual Violence Program occasionally provides technical assistance to local contacts working to improve laws addressing sexual and gender-based violence and support practices for survivors.
 Some examples include:

 - Serving as expert commentator on the International Protocol on the Documentation and Investigation of Sexual Violence in Conflict

 - Serving as member of expert working group on sexual violence against men and boys

 - Providing consultation and comparative legal research to the Liberian Law Reform Commission and Ministry of Gender and Social Development, as they draft a Domestic Violence Law